-Ride the Lightning is the second studio album by Metallica, released in 1984.
+Ride the Lightning is the second studio album by Metallica, released in 1984 through Megaforce Records and reissued two months later through Elektra Records as the band's first release on the latter label.
 It has sold 6 million copies circa 2012.

 - "Ride the Lightning" (6:36)